mgutz/mygrate/README.md

 ## Running

-To create `migrations` directory and `config.js` sample which must be edited for your database.
+To create `migrations` directory and `config.js` sample which MUST BE edited for your database.

     mygrate init

+To create the database based `config.js`.
+You will be prompted for root user and password.

+    mygrate createdb                    # creates development database
+    NODE_ENV=test mygrate createdb      # creates test database

 To create a migration script.